txt/aa24/docs/00choice.md

 [^cruz21]: F.Cruz, P. Saleiro, C. Belem, C. Soares and P. Bizarro, "Promoting Fairness through Hyperparameter Optimization," IEEE ICDM, 2021, pp. 1036-1041, doi: 10.1109/ICDM51629.2021.00119.

-(Aside: the choices inside a learner are called the hyperparameters.
+(Aside: the choices inside a learner are called the hyper-parameters.
-The hyperparameters of (e.g.) Random Forests, learners include (a) how many $T$ trees to build (e.g., $T \in \{10, 20, 40, 80, 160\}$); (b) how many features $F$ to use in each tree (e.g., $F \in\{2, 4, 10, 20, sqrt, log2, all\}$); (c) how to poll the whole forest (e.g., majority or weighted majority); (d) what impurity measures (e.g., gini or entropy or log.loss); (e) what
+The hyper-parameters of (e.g.) Random Forests, learners include (a) how many $T$ trees to build (e.g., $T \in \{10, 20, 40, 80, 160\}$); (b) how many features $F$ to use in each tree (e.g., $F \in\{2, 4, 10, 20, sqrt, log2, all\}$); (c) how to poll the whole forest (e.g., majority or weighted majority); (d) what impurity measures (e.g., gini or entropy or log.loss); (e) what